I-294/159th Street Interchange Repairs

-The ramps connecting eastbound 159th Street to northbound I-294 and southbound I-294 to eastbound 159th Street are closed with posted detours into fall.
+The ramps carrying traffic from westbound 159th Street to southbound I-294 and from northbound I-294 to westbound 159th Street are closed with posted detours.

-On 159th Street all traffic is shifted onto the westbound side of the bridge and is reduced to a single lane in each direction.
-Traffic is scheduled to remain in this configuration through the summer.
+On 159th Street all traffic is shifted onto the eastbound side of the bridge and is reduced to a single lane in each direction.

 Lane closures and traffic shifts will be necessary to provide a work zone and safely accommodate construction.
 Whenever possible, the Tollway will use traffic shifts and shoulders to keep as many lanes open during peak hours as were available before construction.
 Ramp closures with posted detours will be required to complete repair work.